microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/aks_gitops.md

 # Overview

-The following README will guide you on how to create GitOps configuration on an Azure Kubernetes Service (AKS) cluster which is projected an Azure Arc connected cluster resource.
+The following README will guide you on how to create GitOps configuration on an Azure Kubernetes Service (AKS) cluster which is projected as an Azure Arc connected cluster resource.

 In this guide, you will deploy & attach GitOps configuration to your cluster which will also include deploying an "Hello World" Azure Arc web application on your Kubernetes cluster.
 By doing so, you will be able to make real-time changes to the application and show how the GitOps flow effect it.